 Once all requirements have been met and the court has heard the case, the court can issue an order dissolving the marriage, or a divorce order.

 Divorces can be extremely complicated, especially when divorces are contested.
 Whether you have concerns about financial issues like the distribution of marital property or spousal maintenance, or worries about the allocation of parental responsibilities, one of the experienced Chicago divorce lawyers at our firm can become working with you on your case today.
-Contact the Arami Law Office to learn more about the family law services we provide in Chicago.
+Contact Arami Law, Inc. to learn more about the family law services we provide in Chicago.

 To request a consultation, please fill out all fields, and we will follow up with you